 Ten aspiring champion boxers from across London today received Powerday’s latest athlete bursaries to help them achieve their sporting potential.

 Powerday’s scheme was launched in 2015 to assist aspiring amateur boxers from across London to achieve their potential at regional, national and international levels.
-Since then, the leading London recycling and waste management company has awarded over 50 bursaries in what is the only commercial bursary scheme of its kind, with previous recipients include Tokyo 2021 Olympic Bronze medallist Caroline Dubois.
+Since then, we have awarded over 50 bursaries in what is the only commercial bursary scheme of its kind, with previous recipients include Tokyo 2021 Olympic Bronze medallist Caroline Dubois.

 This year’s ten recipients, from clubs all across London, were presented with their bursaries at Powerday Hooks Boxing Club in Ealing.
 The event was attended by former WBA World Bantamweight Champion Shannon Courtney and British Middleweight Champion, Denzel Bentley providing inspiration to the next generation of British champions.

-Last week, Powerday launched their second Sustainability and Wellness Manifesto, with an objective to help 2,500 young Londoner’s this year as well as increase their bursary award scheme after 2 years of covid putting a pause to the annual programme.
+Last week, we launched our second Sustainability and Wellness Manifesto, with an objective to help 2,500 young Londoner’s this year as well as increase our bursary award scheme after two years of Covid putting a pause to the annual programme.